-Led by declines in production-related indicators, the Chicago Fed National Activity Index (CFNAI) decreased to +0.20 in March from +0.53 in February.
-Two of the four broad categories of indicators that make up the index made positive contributions to the index in March, and two of the four categories decreased from February.
+The Chicago Fed National Activity Index fell to –0.44 in March from –0.38 in February.
+Three of the four broad categories of indicators that make up the index decreased from February, and all four categories made nonpositive contributions to the index in March.

-The index’s three-month moving average, CFNAI-MA3, increased to a neutral reading in March from –0.14 in February, marking its third consecutive non-positive value.
-March’s CFNAI-MA3 suggests that growth in national economic activity was at its historical trend.
-The economic growth reflected in this level of the CFNAI-MA3 suggests limited inflationary pressure from economic activity over the coming year.
+The index’s three-month moving average, CFNAI-MA3, decreased to –0.18 in March from –0.11 in February.
+March’s CFNAI-MA3 suggests that growth in national economic activity was somewhat below its historical trend.
+The economic growth reflected in this level of the CFNAI-MA3 suggests subdued inflationary pressure from economic activity over the coming year.

-The CFNAI Diffusion Index increased to +0.04 in March from –0.14 in February.
-Fifty-one of the 85 individual indicators made positive contributions to the CFNAI in March, while 34 made negative contributions.
-Thirty-three indicators improved from February to March, while 51 indicators deteriorated and one was unchanged.
-Of the indicators that improved, nine made negative contributions.
+The CFNAI Diffusion Index, which is also a three-month moving average, declined to –0.23 in March from –0.12 in February.
+Twenty-seven of the 85 individual indicators made positive contributions to the CFNAI in March, while 58 made negative contributions.
+Forty-two indicators improved from February to March, while 42 indicators deteriorated and one was unchanged.
+Of the indicators that improved, 21 made negative contributions.

-The contribution from the consumption and housing category to the CFNAI moved up to –0.13 in March from –0.17 in February.
-Housing starts increased to 946,000 annualized units in March from 920,000 in February, but housing permits declined to 990,000 annualized units in March from 1,014,000 in the previous month.
-The contribution from the sales, orders, and inventories category to the CFNAI decreased to –0.02 in March from +0.08 in February.
+The contribution of the personal consumption and housing category to the CFNAI ticked down to –0.09 in March from –0.07 in February.
+Housing starts decreased to 1,089,000 annualized units in March from 1,194,000 in February, and housing permits moved down to 1,086,000 annualized units in March from 1,177,000 in the previous month.